Rapporter/rapport/demo/t-test.md

   **Variable**                                     **NA**   **NA**   **NA**   **NA**   **NA**   **NA**   **NA**   **NA**   **NA**
   ------------------------------------------------ -------- -------- -------- -------- -------- -------- -------- -------- --------
-  Internet usage in leisure time (hours per day)   0        12       3.1994   2.1436   4.5951   3        2        1.1873   4.547
+  Internet usage in leisure time (hours per day)   0        12       3.1994   2.1436   4.5951   3        2        1.1847   1.5334

 Diagnostics
 -----------

-Since *t-test* is a parametric technique, it sets some basic assumptions on distribution shape: it has to be *normal* (or appoximately normal).
+Since *t-test* is a parametric technique, it sets some basic assumptions on distribution shape: it has to be *normal* (or approximately normal).
 A few normality test are to be applied, in order to screen possible departures from normality.

 ### Normality Tests